artissist/logger/README.md

-# Mosaic Logger
+# Artissist Logger

-A unified, platform-agnostic logging system built with Smithy IDL for the Mosaic Artist's Personal Assistant platform.
+A unified, platform-agnostic logging system built with Smithy IDL for the Artissist platform.

 ## Features